DevOps-Group4-2025/Group-4-DevOps/use-cases/Population-Breakdowns.md

 ### CHARACTERISTIC INFORMATION

 **Goal in Context**
-As a *regional data officer* I want *to generate a report showing total population, population in cities, and population not in cities for each region* so that *I can support regional planning and policy development.*
+As a *data analyst* I want *to generate a report showing total population, population in cities, and population not in cities for each region* so that *I can support regional planning and policy development.*

 **Scope**
 Regional population reporting system.